-Here at The Handbook we spend most of our time focusing on all the best hotels London has to offer (that’s pretty much a full time job in itself) but what if you want to escape London for a weekend?
+Here at The Handbook we spend most of our time focusing on all the best hotels London has to offer (that’s pretty much a full time job in itself) but what if you want to escape London for a weekend, especially with a Bank Holiday coming up?
 We have rounded up 15 stylish/historical/grand (delete as applicable) hotels all within about 2.5 hours of London, so dig out your car keys, pack your overnight bag and get ready to fill your lungs with fresh air…

 What: Hampshire's Boutique Inn

 Why: In the time it takes to get from some parts of London to another you could be at The Huntsman of Brockenhurst, tucked away in the depths of the New Forest.
 The boutique inn which has been open just over a year, is home to 13 bedrooms, each one named after at traditional game animal – a nod to the past when the forest was a royal hunting ground.
 With soft earthy tones, fine cotton bed linen, botanical details, luxurious wool rugs and patterned fabrics the rooms are quintessentially British.
 In the restaurant you’ll find mismatched wooden furniture, copper furnishings, hexagonal tiling and a menu full of seasonal dishes.
 If you’re particularly hungry then go for the 35oz Bull’s Head – a double bone-in rib-eye steak to share that has been butterflied to mimic a bull’s head.
 As well as a terrace and pretty cottage a garden the boutique also has its own skittle alley for rainier days when you can’t walk in the woods.

 Where: New Forest National Park, Lyndhurst Road, Brockenhurst.
 Hampshire, SO42 7RH